 Drive to Ferrara where we taste the panpepato cake first produced by local nuns many years ago.
 We visit the Este Castle, a moated medieval structure in the centre of Ferrara, and the cathedral as well as the Archaeological Museum where we explore the Gold Room, the Pirogues Room, and more before we visit the Palazzo Shifanoia.

-In the morning, we have free time in Bologna for some final exploration before lunch and transfer to the airport for our return flight to London.
+Some free time before lunch and transfer to the airport for our return flight to London.

 - Expert Guide Lecturer